anthony198706/AppDev/README.md

-This is an Android Application that sends an email to a user using the built in email application on the phone.
+This is an Android Application that uses the built in email application to send an email to a user.